Kairui-Zhang/Interactive-Laptop-Recommendation-Assistant-Chatbot/README.md

-## Interactive Laptop Recommendation Chatbot
+## Interactive Laptop Recommendation Assistant Chatbot

 ---

 ### Project Introduction
-The **Interactive Laptop Recommendation Chatbot** is an AI-driven assistant that helps users select the best laptop based on their budget, purpose, and preferences.
+The **Interactive Laptop Recommendation Assistant Chatbot** is an AI-driven assistant that helps users select the best laptop based on their budget, purpose, and preferences.
 It features natural language interaction, image-based laptop identification, and personalized recommendations to streamline the laptop-buying process.

 #### Key Features:
 - **AI-powered Laptop Recommendations** - Get suggestions based on budget, usage (gaming, work, study), portability, and brand.